He's the irreverent man behind The Queen, and while he may be retired from royal duties, Prince Philip continues to lead a very active life.

-Since stepping down from his public role, the "original James Bond" has made the most of his newfound set-up, retreating to his beloved Windsor Castle and enjoying his favourite sport - carriage racing.
+Since stepping down from his public role, the "original James Bond" has made the most of his retirement, most often staying at Wood Farm on the Sandringham estate in Norfolk, where he reportedly spends his days reading, painting, meeting friends and staying active.

 During his time in the spotlight, his quick wit and dead-pan sense of humour have risen to notoriety.